The New England Journal of Medicine April 14, 2022

 Comparator Matching placebo administered orally every 12 hours for 5 days.

-Outcome Proportion of participants with COVID-19–related hospitalization or death from any cause through Day 28.
+Outcome Covid-19-related hospitalization or death from any cause through day 28.

 Study Limitations